StackVista/tcptracer-bpf/README.md

 ## History

-This is a StackStateb fork from the github.com/DataDog/tcptracer-bpf, which was itself forked from weavescope.
+This is a StackState fork from the github.com/DataDog/tcptracer-bpf, which was itself forked from weavescope.
 We use the 'dd' branch from datadog as an upstream when merging.